Sickle darter: Ecology

 The sickle darter is a larger darter than its sister species Percina macrocephala which suggests that it inhabits larger flowing pools, 1 meter deep or more.
-It's a benthic fish so it swims a few centimeters above the substrate near woody debris or vegetation where they capture their prey.
+It is a benthic fish so it swims a few centimeters above the substrate near woody debris or vegetation where they capture their prey.
 Rocky, sandy and silty substrates in clear creeks and small rivers are known homes to the sickle darter where it swims in the water currents.
 Because of its small size specific habitat variables such as water velocity and sedimentation measurements are hard to access so no definite numbers can be given as to its abiotic factors.
 Not much is known about its diet yet but its close sister darter, the longhead, eats crayfish and mayflies suggesting that the sickle darter preys on these same species.
 Known predators are most likely larger piscivores though not many species prey upon the sickle darter due to its place in the water flow.
 Its competitors are other darters such as the tangerine darter, logperch, and the longhead darter.
 Due to increased human activity causing turbidity and siltation which the sickle darters are keenly intolerant of, its habitats are steadily decreasing and so are its numbers.